 Current Institutional Review Board Members

-Dr Edgar-Smith, PhD.
-(B.A.
+Dr. Edgar-Smith (B.A.
 Connecticut College, 1984; MA & PhD Bryn Mawr College, 1998) is Associate Professor and Co-Chair of the Counseling Psychology department.
 She serves as the degree coordinator for the School Counseling and the School Psychology programs.
-Dr. Edgar-Smith is a lincesed and school certified psychologist, specializing in school consultation for elementary, secondary and post-secondary students who are coping with learning and social/emotional issues.
-Her consultations involve short to long-term psychotherapeutic interventions and psychoeducational assessments. her clinical areas of interest include Aspergers Disorder, ADHD, anxiety and depressive disorders, eating disorders, childhood abuse and its impact on emotional, social, and academic progress.
+Dr. Edgar-Smith is a licensed and school certified psychologist, specializing in school consultation for elementary, secondary and post-secondary students who are coping with learning and social/emotional issues.
+Her consultations involve short to long-term psychotherapeutic interventions and psychoeducational assessments.
+Her clinical areas of interest include Aspergers Disorder, ADHD, anxiety and depressive disorders, eating disorders, childhood abuse and its impact on emotional, social, and academic progress.

 (610) 341-1460; email@example.com

 Dr. Hays is an Assistant Professor in the Biology Department at Eastern University.
 Dr. Hays has a Master’s degree in Marine Science and a Ph.D. in Oceanography, and uses aerial photography, LiDAR (Light Detection and Ranging), and GIS to examine the relationship between vegetation and ground elevation in salt marshes.
 She teaches courses in Marine Biology and Environmental Issues, and works with undergraduate researchers on nutrient chemistry in wetland and aquatic systems, using remote sensing and GIS to examine vegetation patterns, and examining the relationships between organisms and their hydrological and geochemical environments.

 (610) 225-5686; firstname.lastname@example.org